germanespinosa/otpdoor/resources/README.md

 - `OTPDOOR_ALLOWED_DOMAINS`: Allowed domains for redirects.
 - `OTPDOOR_COOKIE_SECURE`: Set to `true` to enable HTTPS-only cookies (default: `false`).

+## Persistence & Updates 🔄

+OTPdoor is designed to keep your data safe during version upgrades.
+The `otpdoor_config.json` file resides in your working directory, entirely separate from the package code.

+**Steps for a safe update:**
+1. Run `python -m otpdoor --show-config` and note the path.
+2. Back up that file.
+3. Install the new version (`pip install --upgrade otpdoor` or similar).
+4. Restart the server.
+Your configuration will be automatically detected and reloaded.

 ## License
 MIT License - see the LICENSE file for details.